 The CTTA participates by invitation at employee and family events of Canadian railroads, such as CN Family Day.

-We participate in Social Media through our Facebook Group Web page, where members can post pictures and comments of their own.
+Through our Facebook Group Web page, where members can post pictures and comments of their own.
 On our YouTube Channel, we publish videos of members’ model trains in action on their layouts, and compile playlists of other videos related to our interests.
+We feature members layouts and trains on our Web site here, on the various Image Gallery pages, and contribute articles and content relating to the history of toy train manufacturers and the real railroads that interest us.

 Once a quarter, usually the first Sunday in March, June, September and December, CTTA hosts a train meet in Nanaimo on Central Vancouver Island.
 The meet attracts enthusiasts from Victoria, Campbell River, Port Alberni and all places is between.
 Occasionally, we even get members from Vancouver.
 Known locally as the old COOTTS (Collectors Of Old Toy Trains) meets, they consist of table sales, auctions, show and tell talks and annual raffles.
 These meets are open to all members of the public.